• Skip to primary navigation

 chickpeas, stock, bayleaves, cloves, tomato paste and soy sauce on a marble benchtop

-Notes on some of the ingredients, the full list of ingredients and their measurements can be found in the recipe card below.
+The complete list of ingredients with measurements, can be found in the full recipe card below.

-sweating beetroot into the potato, onion and carrot in a white pot
+sweating onion and carrot in a pot

 a spoonful of vegan borscht on top of a white bowlful